Last Updated: 20 April 2025

 My favourite aspect of Escapism was the photography.
 Candice Lee is clearly a skilled landscape photographer, and her style of photography lends itself very well to the bleak, melancholic nature of her poetry.
 I felt the two art forms went hand in hand brilliantly, yet I also enjoyed looking at the photos on their own merits, too.

 I finished Escapism left in a rather reflective and melancholic mood, brought on by the sadness seeping from between the pages of the book.
-I know how it feels when your world is suddenly brought crashing down around you, and I sincerely hope that the author has managed to go onto happier times since the book was published.
+I know how it feels when your world is suddenly brought crashing down around you, and I sincerely hope that the author has managed to go on to happier times since the book was published.

 Rating: 2 stars